colored-dye/colinux-64bit/doc/devel.md

 First, connect to debug port via WinDBG in debugger VM, then boot debuggee with debug boot entry.

 If on a Windows host, replace serial0.fileName with `\\.\pipe\com_1`.

+### WinDBG usage

+First select "Kernel Debugging", then load symbol path and source path.

+To set break points, open a source file, and press F9 to set a break point at cursor line.
+Kernel debugging supports at most 32 breakpoints.

+Another idea: insert "int 3" into code to set hard-coded breakpoints.
+(NOT tested)